cleaniquecoders/php-env-key-manager/README.md

 2. **Use in a Symfony Command**

-   Create a Symfony console command and inject `EnvKeyManager`:
+   Create a Symfony console command to manage environment keys:

    ```php
    <?php